 More Fleurieu Peninsula Camps: Stringybark Campground, Waitpinga Campground, Antechamber Bay Campground, Chapman River Campground, Harvey’s Return Campground, Rapid Bay (a great spot but these days it no longer fits our ‘cheap’ criteria!).

-The Sugarloaf – Hallet Cove
+Sugarloaf Hill – Hallet Cove

 Adelaide Camping